 Pies so Easy Kids can Help

-At Little Sunshine’s Playhouse & Preschool, this is one of our most favorite holidays to celebrate.
+Easy Pies to Make with your Children: At Little Sunshine’s Playhouse & Preschool, National Pie Day one of our most favorite holidays to celebrate.
 There are pies for all kinds and every occasion– apple, chocolate, no-bake, creamy, ones with topping, sugar-free, birthdays, holidays, and just-because-it’s-Tuesday pies.
 We hope you get to celebrate by eating your favorite pie.
 Here are a few recipes that are so easy your children can help you make them.
 This is a great way to spend time together and share a learning opportunity.
 Cooking can help children with reading and math by reading and measuring ingredients.
 Enjoy!

 Easy Apple Pie